fharper/speakerkit/abstracts.md

 ## Personal Branding

-### Personal Branding: it’s more important than you think
+### A Personal Brand?
+Surprise, you already have one!

 Why should you care about your personal brand?
 After all, it’s not like you are an actor or the lead singer for a rock band.
 In fact, it’s never been more important for you to think about yourself as a brand.
 Doing so will provide rocket fuel for your career.
 You’ll find better jobs and become a  “thought leader” in your industry.
 You’ll become known for your expertise and leadership; people will seek your advice and point of view.
 As a developer, there are many tools you can use to build a personal brand, and this presentation will help you learn how to get visibility, make a real impact, and achieve your goals.
 You don’t need to be a marketing expert or a personal branding guru— you can be yourself and get your dream job or reach the next level of your career.